jlgarzon1827/MediAlertServer/README.md

      Retrieve list of adverse effects
      Note: Regular users see only their own reports, professionals see all reports Query Parameters:
-       - severity: Filter by severity (LEVE, MODERADA, GRAVE, MORTAL)
+       - severity: Filter by severity (LEVE, MODERADA, GRAVE, MUY_GRAVE)
        - type: Filter by type (A, B)
        - from: Start date (YYYY-MM-DD)
        - to: End date (YYYY-MM-DD)